How To Read Greens

 But you don’t have the right putter, reading a green could not be that helpful.

 Read more: We’ve reviewed the best putters on the market today, as well as the best putters for women.
-If you’re on a budget, our reviews of the best putters under $100 could help you.
+If you’re on a budget, check out our reviews of the best putters under $100.

 Britt is a Class A PGA Professional and golf membership director who decided a career in golf writing was the perfect fit.
 She's been playing golf since she was seven years old, graduated from St. John's University with a bachelor's degree in education, and played Division 1 golf with a +1 handicap.
 Today, Britt plays more golf than ever with her husband and two children near Savannah, Georgia, and still loves connecting with golfers worldwide.
 You can connect with Britt on IG, LinkedIn, or FB.